tytydraco/yessleep/out/the_Animal_King.md

 I pointed the rifle at the lion as the sun illuminated the beast.
 And bang the lion falls onto the ground we stand on!
 The animal king blew into the conch shell, grabbed the lion and said "that's all 100 of the beast of danta’s island”!

 Toad asked “how do you know how many animals are here”?
 The Animal King said back rather bluntly “I put them here”.
 Butch yelled “you fucking did what”?
-The Animal King said “because there were no animals here before I came into this world”!
+The Animal King said “because there were no animals here before I came into this world i am their god"!

 As we were making our way back to the beach it started to rain.
 The Animal King said “we are going to wait here for tomorrow”!
 Toad said “sir we can handle a little rain”!
 The Animal King shot back “I said we wait for tomorrow”!